S. Natarajan: King Maker

 In 1967, DMK came to power in Madras province 18 years after its formation and 10 years after it had first entered electoral politics.
 This began the Dravidian era in Madras province which later became Tamil Nadu.

 In 1969, the party general secretary and founder, CN Annadurai died.
 After his death, there came the power tussle between M. Karunanidhi and V. R. Nedunchezhiyan.
 Most of the elected MLAs of DMK, including leaders like Mathialagan, Nanjil Manoharan and the celluloid hero MGR favoured Karunanidhi as CM in preference to Nedunchezhiyan, the Senior leader after Anna.

 To pacify V. R. Nedunchezhiyan a new post called party president was created for M. Karunanidhi and for V. R. Nedunchezhiyan was the post of general secretary.
 MGR was appointed as the Treasurer of the Party.

 In 1971 election, the DMK fought in alliance with Congress (Indira) and the Opposition alliance which consisted of the two Senior National Leaders, Rajaji and Kamarajar was termed as a strong alliance and was widely supported by Media to re-capture power in Tamil Nadu.
 However, the DMK emerged victorious with a vast majority of 184 seats out of 234 and M. Karunanidhi became the chief minister for the second time.
 The Opposition Grand alliance could capture only 25 seats.

 Karunanidhi was first elected to the Tamil Nadu assembly in 1957 from the Kulithalai assembly of Thiruchirapalli district.
 He became the DMK treasurer in 1961 and deputy leader of opposition in the state assembly in the year 1962 and when the DMK came to power in 1967, he became the minister for public works.

 When Annadurai expired in 1969, Karunanidhi became the Chief Minister of Tamil Nadu.
 He has held various positions in the party and government during his long career in Tamil Nadu political arena.
 However, he suffered multiple electoral defeats against his primary opponent M. G. Ramachandran's ADMK until the latter's death in 1987.

 Indira Gandhi dismissed the Karunanidhi government in 1976 based on charges of possible secession and corruption.

 After M. G. Ramachandran expired, Karunanidhi was the only one big tree to rule Tamil Nadu.
 No one was there to stand against him (as an opposite party) in legislative election.
-Also there was dispute between M.G.R's wife (Janaki Ramachandran) and J. Jayalalitha about leading ADMK party after MGR's death.
+Also there was dispute between M.G.R's wife (Janaki Ramachandran) and J. Jayalalithaa about leading ADMK party after MGR's death.